-After all MYP4 students submit their topics to the MYP Coordinator, the supervisor will be assigned to you and the list of topics, students and supervisors posted.
+After all MYP4 students submit their topics to the MYP Coordinator, the supervisor will be appointed to you and the list of topics, students and supervisors posted.

-th your appointed supervisor.
-It is a good idea to set confirm it via email so that confirmation of times is always at s journal to provide evidence for your self-management skills.
+It is your responsibility to make contact with your appointed supervisor.
+It is a good idea to set appointments in the first meeting and then confirm it via email so that confirmation of times is always at hand.
+Emails can be included in your process journal to provide evidence for your self-management skills.

-igs that you arrange with the supervisor and that you come to the rials in order to show progress on your personal project.
-In case you are sick or are prevented from coming to the meeting with the supervisor, it is polite to inform her/him on time
+It is important that you attend ALL the meetings that you arrange with the supervisor and that you come to the meetings on time with all the necessary materials in order to show progress on your personal project .
+In case you are sick or are prevented from coming to the meeting with the supervisor, it is polite to inform her/him on time.